Skip to main content

 Make sure to keep your WordPress installation, themes and plugins up to date.
 If you haven’t updated in a while, do it.
 Using the current version of WordPress is must to ensure that you are getting the latest security patches for WordPress as well as compatibility with plugins and themes for your website.

 Before updating we always recommend that you make a backup of your WordPress site.
 This is an important precaution incase one of your plugins breaks when you update so you have a way to revert your website to it’s former state.
-TO make backups easier consider any of the best backup services and plugins for WordPress.
+To make backups easier consider any of the best backup services and plugins for WordPress.

 6. Monitor Your Site Speed